- 1 Top 5 Best Outdoor Saunas Comparison

 Installation and operatingOutdoor infrared saunas are more pretentious when it comes to installing them, considering that you must have a power source near and you must remove any moisture source such as a well.
 Given the outdoor environment, it could be more difficult to install the sauna near a power source.
 In case you opt for a wood-fired sauna, installing it is simpler and more user-friendly than in the case of infrared saunas.
 You can install the sauna anywhere you want, without being conditioned by a power source.
 All you have to be careful about is the venting that must be properly designed.
 However, the infrared sauna is more convenient due to the control panel that allows you to set the desired time and temperature.
 In the case of the wood sauna, you must gradually add wood and water the rocks in order to increase the temperature and to create steam.

-Building Your Sauna or Buying it-Which is Best?Before making the decision of buying an outdoor sauna, you must know that this implies a large investment that requires plenty of thinking.
+Building Your Sauna or Buying It-Which is Best?Before making the decision of buying an outdoor sauna, you must know that this implies a large investment that requires plenty of thinking.
 These units can cost a few thousands of dollars and they also require some landscaping changes in order to provide them with electricity and water.
-When you have two alternatives when it comes to getting a home sauna, and those are either buying or building it.
+You have two alternatives when it comes to getting a home sauna, and those are either buying or building it.
 Our article will help you make up your mind that showing you what each of them implies.
 Before deciding what type of construction to pick, you must first ensure you have room for it and that you can supply it with electricity.
 Some people also like to install a shower near the sauna to ensure a complete spa session.
 Also, bear in mind that being an outdoor unit means that the place you find for it is permanent and that you must invest in quality materials that will last throughout the years.
 If you decide that you want to build it, you first need to find out how to build a sauna from scratch, which are the materials you need and whether or not you can do it yourself.
 You will need to buy the wood, the hardware, and all the interior accessories.
 Let’s not forget about the heaters, that can be infrared or wood-powered.
 If you are not a handyman, you will likely need the assistance of an electrician for all the wirings, which is the most important part in obtaining a safe unit.
 The overall costs, however, will be lower than in the case you decide to buy a sauna kit, but people who prefer hassle-free home improvements decide to buy the sauna.
 Buying an outdoor sauna is more convenient, although the costs are higher.
 You will receive the entire wood frame, the interior, the heaters, and all the electrical parts.
 All you will have to do is assemble it and have it hooked up to an energy source.
 The market abounds with outdoor models that work either on infrared heat or on wood so you can enjoy the comfort of an infrared sauna or the intensity of a steam sauna.

 Are Outdoor Saunas Weather Resistant?